lassekongo83/stilo-themes/README.md

 ### Requirements
 GTK 3.30+

-<sub>Some or all of these packages may already be installed by default on some distros.</sub>
+Some or all of these packages may already be installed by default on some distros.

-* Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf ttf-ubuntu-font-family`
+* Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf fonts-roboto`
-* Arch/Manjaro/Antergos - `pacman -S gtk-engine-murrine gtk-engines ttf-ubuntu-font-family`
+* Arch/Manjaro/Antergos - `pacman -S gtk-engine-murrine gtk-engines ttf-roboto`
-* Opensuse - `zypper in gtk2-engine-murrine gtk2-engines ubuntu-fonts`
+* Opensuse - `zypper in gtk2-engine-murrine gtk2-engines google-roboto-fonts`
-* Fedora - `dnf install gtk-murrine-engine gtk2-engines`
+* Fedora - `dnf install gtk-murrine-engine gtk2-engines google-roboto-fonts`

+Other distros may have named the above packages differently.

 ## Installation